Pro-Palestine Protesters Take Streets in Pouring Rain

 (Left) Oct.
 5 Orlando protest (Right) Oct.
 5 Gainesville protest.

-As protesters passed the Santa Fe College Blount Center, a Royal Restrooms employee drove through them, pushing them to the side.
-A activist reported that the employee knocked off the hubcap of the protester’s vehicle.
+As protesters passed the Santa Fe College Blount Center, a Royal Restrooms employee drove through the street they were walking on, forcing them to the side.
+An activist reported that the employee knocked off the hubcap on their vehicle.

 0:00